Bram94/unet-vda/README.md

 ### Demo

-A demo showing how to load a pretrained model and apply it to some sample data can be found in the notebook `Unet-VDA-Demo.ipynb`
+A demo showing how to load a pretrained model and apply it to some sample data can be found in the script example.py.